 Automatic Installment Agreements

-The automatic installment agreement request is for situations when the tax debt is less than $10,000.
+The automatic installment agreement request is a type of tax payment plan for situations when the tax debt is less than $10,000.

 The application process is straightforward and financial information is not required to be submitted.